-Note 1 Full analysis of the revenue streams for Cerillion plc can be found in the segmental reporting disclosure note 2.
-Note 2 Adjusted earnings before interest, tax, depreciation and amortisation ("EBITDA") is calculated by taking operating profit and adding back depreciation & amortisation, share-based payment charge and exceptional items.
-Note 3 Adjusted profit before tax is calculated after adding back amortisation of acquired intangible assets, share-based payment charge and exceptional items.
-Note 4 Revenue derived from software licence, support and maintenance, Software-as-a-Service ("SaaS") and third-party sales.
-Note 5 Recurring revenue includes annualised support and maintenance, managed service and Skyline revenue.
-Note 6 Back order book consists of £34.9m of sales contracted but not yet recognised at the end of the reporting period plus £7.2m of annualised support and maintenance revenue.
-It is anticipated that 75% of the £34.9m of sales contracted but not yet recognised as at the end of the reporting period will be recognised within the next 12 to 18 months.
-Note 7 Adjusted earnings per share is calculated by taking profit after tax and adding back amortisation of acquired intangible assets, share-based payment charge and exceptional items and is divided by the weighted average number of shares in issue during the period.
-There is no tax impact relating to these items.
+- Note 1 Full analysis of the revenue streams for Cerillion plc can be found in the segmental reporting disclosure note 2. - Note 2 Adjusted earnings before interest, tax, depreciation and amortisation ("EBITDA") is calculated by taking operating profit and adding back depreciation & amortisation and share-based payment charge. - Note 3 Adjusted profit before tax is calculated by taking reported profit before tax and adding back amortisation of acquired intangible assets and share-based payment charge. - Note 4 Revenue derived from software licence, support and maintenance, Software-as-a-Service ("SaaS") and third-party sales. - Note 5 Recurring revenue includes support and maintenance, managed service and Skyline revenue. - Note 6 Back order book consists of £37.4m of sales contracted but not yet recognised at the end of the reporting period plus £8.0m of annualised support and maintenance revenue.
+It is anticipated that 75% of the £37.4m of sales contracted but not yet recognised as at the end of the reporting period will be recognised within the next 12 to 18 months. - Note 7 Adjusted earnings per share is calculated by taking profit after tax and adding back amortisation of acquired intangible assets and share-based payment charge and is divided by the weighted average number of shares in issue during the period.